CosmWasm/docs-deprecated/docs/03-architecture/07-smart-contracts.md

 ### :heavy_check_mark: [Unchecked CALL Return Values](https://github.com/sigp/solidity-security-blog#unchecked-calls) {#heavy_check_mark-unchecked-call-return-values}

-CosmWasm does not allow calling other contracts directly, but rather returning message to later be dispatched by a router.
-The router will check the result of all messages, and if **any** message in the chain returns an error, the entire transaction is aborted, and state changed rolled back.
+CosmWasm does not allow calling other contracts directly, but rather sent messages will be dispatched by a router.
+The router will check the result of all messages, and if **any** message in the chain returns an error, the entire transaction is aborted, and state changes rolled back.
 This allows you to safely focus on the success case when scheduling calls to other contracts, knowing all state will be rolled back if it does not go as planned.

 ### :warning: [Race Conditions/Front Running](https://github.com/sigp/solidity-security-blog#race-conditions) {#warning-race-conditionsfront-running}